IoT

 How often should my model be serviced?

-Of course, how often your model needs servicing depends on various factors.
-For example, if your model is used in a hilly area or used to transport heavy loads on a daily basis, your model will need servicing more often as the brakes are under more stress.
+How often your model needs to be serviced depends, of course, on various factors.
+For example, if your model is used in hilly terrain or to transport heavy loads on a daily basis, it will need to be serviced more often, as the brakes are subjected to greater stress.
 Our general advice is to have your model serviced twice a year.

-All tires are inspected for wear and holes.
-All tires should have a pressure of between 4 - 6 bar.
-Check the wheels for both loose spokes and play in the wheel bearings.
-If the spokes are loose, they should be tightened by your dealer.
-If there is play in the wheel bearings, have the wheel checked by your dealer as soon as possible.
+All tires are inspected for wear and punctures.
+All tires must have a pressure of between 4 and 6 bar.
+The wheels are checked for loose spokes and play in the wheel bearings.
+If the spokes are loose, they must be tightened by your bicycle dealer.
+If there is play in the wheel bearings, the wheel must be checked by your bicycle dealer as soon as possible.

 General maintenance